2015 United Kingdom general election: Opinion polling

-Predictions one month before the vote
+Projections one month before the vote

-The first-past-the-post system used in UK general elections means that the number of seats won is not closely related to vote share.
+The first-past-the-post system used in UK general elections means that the number of seats won is not exactly relative to vote share.
 Thus, several approaches were used to convert polling data and other information into seat predictions.
 The table below lists some of the predictions.
-ElectionForecast was used by Newsnight and FiveThirtyEight.
-May2015.com is a project run by the New Statesman magazine.
+Some predictions cover Northern Ireland, with its distinct political culture, while others do not.
+Parties are sorted by current number of seats in the House of Commons.